CodewithAbhi7/Chat-with-Various-type-Documents-using-Meta-AI/README.md

 ## Note:

 This application relies on the `meta_ai_api` library, which serves as a mock for a real Meta AI API.
-Thanks to the work of Strvm on this library, we don't require an actual Meta AI API key.
+Thanks to the work of [@Strvm](https://github.com/Strvm) at at [Strvm/meta-ai-api](https://github.com/Strvm/meta-ai-api) on this library, we don't require an actual Meta AI API key.

 ## Requirements:

 Please refer to the `requirements.txt` file for a list of dependencies needed to run this application.

-## Installation:

-1. Clone this repository.
-2. Install the required libraries: `pip install -r requirements.txt`
-3. Run the application: `python main.py`

 ## Installation
 1) Clone the repository: